Getting Smarter on Cycling in Dublin – Cycling Challenge Phase 2 Winners AnnouncedBack to News, Blogs & Events

 Four companies have each been awarded €25,000 to develop smart technology solutions aimed at increasing bicycle usage in our city, gathering user data to better understand cyclist behaviour, and help deter bicycle theft.

-Six months ago, phase 1 of the Smart Dublin Small Business Innovation Research (SBIR) competition saw five small businesses receive €12,500 in funding to research and demonstrate the viability of their Smart Technology Solution.
+Six months ago, Phase 1 of the Smart Dublin Small Business Innovation Research (SBIR) competition saw five small businesses each receive €12,500 in funding, to research and demonstrate the viability of their Smart Technology Solution.

 - Smartcharge introduces a tracking, logging and data harvesting system for use with bicycles in an urban area aiding the cyclist in predicting the ease of a journey, safety along the way and creating a secure parking facility at the end of the journey.
 “We are delighted to be part of the SBIR process.
 We hope to use our expertise in new and exciting areas, such as the smart city projects, and to contribute to the body of knowledge in making Dublin a safer and better place to live and work”, Mick Berry, CEO, Smartcharge.